joejcollins/rhapsody-angel/queens/2023-regina.md

 # Regina

-## 9 x 10 F
+## 11 x 11 F

 ## 2023 Queen Unmarked

+2024-04-20 Saw eggs and brood, didn't see the queen.
+A few queen cups but no other signs of swarming.

 2024-04-11 Very little stores.
 About 11 frames of brood evenly distributed between the top and bottom boxes.
 Found the queen and marked her (but not a round blob).
-She is brown and looks a reasonble size.
+She is brown and looks a reasonable size.
 There was plenty of brood and eggs and some drone cells.

 2024-04-09 Candy all gone, put on a feeder with 1 to 1 syrup.